Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 }
 ```

-This handler is called when an unhandled exception occurs in the coroutine (the coroutine itself becomes invalid then and can not be resumed any more).
+This handler is called when an unhandled exception occurs in the coroutine (the coroutine itself becomes invalid then and cannot be resumed any more).
 Technically, it is implemented by wrapping the whole body of the coroutine (the whole state machine) into a try/catch block whose catch calls the handler:

 ``` java
 void resume(Object data) {